✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Applying the Patch #

-After validation, trigger a new workflow execution with the patched data.
-Log both original and patched payloads for audit purposes.
+After validation, I trigger a new workflow execution with the patched data.
+I log both original and patched payloads for audit purposes.
+The Code node prepares the patched execution data including the validated patch, original payload, the reason from Claude's analysis, workflow and execution IDs, recovery type, and timestamp.

 Connect this to an HTTP Request node that calls the original workflow's webhook with the patched payload and recovery metadata.